ProjectMontauk/OpenMarket/README.md

 OpenMarket is the first Open-Source continuous trading prediction market AMM that allows users to buy and sell shares however they'd like until the market expiration date.
 Unlike other open-source repos that don't allow users to sell shares prior to market conclusion, OpenMarket enables continuous trading throughout the entire market lifecycle.
 ---

-## 🚀 What Makes Nash Unique
+## 🚀 What Makes OpenMarket Unique

 - **🔄 Continuous Trading**: Buy and sell shares at any time until market expiration
 - **📈 AMM-Based**: Uses Automated Market Maker mechanics for price discovery
 - **⚡ Real-Time Pricing**: Dynamic pricing based on current market sentiment
-- **🎯 Flexible Participation**: No fixed trading windows or rounds
+- **🎯 Flexible Resolution**: Market owner can resolve the market at current market odds

 ---